ecmwf/metview-docs/docs/confluence/tutorials/data_analysis_and_vis/analysis_views.rst

 .. image:: /_static/analysis_views/THERMOVIEW.png

-The `Thermo View <https://confluence.ecmwf.int/display/METV/Thermo+View>`_ icon is a plotting specification for Thermodynamic diagram plots from a suitable `GRIB <https://software.ecmwf.int/wiki/display/METV/Thermo+Data>`_ or `BUFR <https://software.ecmwf.int/wiki/display/METV/Thermo+Data>`_ data source.
+The :ref:`Thermo View <thermoview_icon>` icon is a plotting specification for Thermodynamic diagram plots from a suitable GRIB (:func:`thermo_grib`) or BUFR (:func:`thermo_bufr`) data source.
 In such a diagram, temperature, humidity (represented by the dew point) and wind values are displayed with respect to pressure.
 Note that only the Tephigram diagram is currently available, although there exist other types of thermodynamic diagrams, such as Skew-T, Emagram and Stuve.

 .. image:: /_static/analysis_views/tephi-view.png